twesigomwedavid/CypGen/README.md

 ### Running CypGen on the provided test dataset(s) using Singularity

 The following steps assume that;
-    - CypGen is your current working directory
-    - Nextflow and Singularity are already installed
+    i.
+CypGen is your current working directory ii.
+Nextflow and Singularity are already installed

 ##### For execution on local machine or single cluster node